renewablebermagui/renewablebermagui.github.io/about.md

 permalink: /about
 ---

-## About Renewable Bermagui

-We are community-led volunteer organisation based in Bermagui on the South Coast of New South Wales.
-We are a local chapter of the Cobargo and District Energy Transition group (CaDET).
-The Renewable Bermagui local chapter has been active since early 2024.

 ## Our goals

 We are a passionate group of volunteers working to:
-* Improve access to renewable energy technology in our communty
+* Improve access to renewable energy technology in our community
 * Help locals lower their energy bill costs
 * Increase understanding and use of new technologies for energy resilience and emissions reduction

+## Who we are
+*Coming soon!*
+We are working on short introductions for our volunteer team so you can find out a bit more about us - please check back soon!